- Our School

 Camps provide the students with the opportunity to:

-Students in Years 5 and 6 have the opportunity to attend a Surf Program in Term 1.
+Students in Years 5 and 6 have the opportunity to attend a Ski Program in Term 3.

-The Kingswood Choir is for children in Years 3 to 6.
-Choir gives the students an opportunity to sing at events such as Education Week, our biennial Arts Festival and our local preschool.
-The Choir meets every Wednesday lunchtime in the Performing Arts Room at 1.00pm – 1.30pm.
+The Kingswood Senior Choir is for students in Years 3 to 6.
+Choir gives the students an opportunity to sing for a wide audience, performing in the community at local schools, preschools and shopping centres as well as at Kingswood events such as fetes and Twilight Carols evenings.
+We regularly collaborate with other local schools, performing for Music: Count Us In – an annual nationwide singing event.
+The Choir meets every Tuesday lunchtime in the Performing Arts Room at 1.00pm.

-The Kingswood Junior Choir is for students in Years 1 and 2.
-Under the direction of Melanie White, the choir meets every Thursday lunchtime in the Performing Arts Room at 1.00 – 1.30.
-The Junior Choir performs regularly at school assembly and at school events such as our Biennial Arts Festival and annual Twilight Carols evening.
-In 2014, the Junior Choir also performed at the Australian Male Welsh Choir Concert.
+The Kingswood Junior Choir is for students in Years Prep to 2.
+Junior Choir meets every Thursday lunchtime in the Performing Arts Room at 1.00.
+The Junior Choir performs regularly at school assembly and at school events such as our annual Twilight Carols evening.

 Download Literacy is Not Enough by Lee Watanabe Crockett from the iBooks library for free.
 The author has made it free to all parents at Kingswood Primary School.